Prince Greene

-Prince Greene, (1752 – July 4, 1819) was a Black violinist who lived in 18th century Rhode Island.
-In 1777, while he was enslaved to Richard Greene, he enlisted as a Private in the 1st Rhode Island Regiment to pursue his freedom in the Continental Army during the American Revolution.
+Prince Greene (1752 – July 4, 1819) was a Black violinist who lived in the Colony of Rhode Island and Providence Plantations.
+In 1777, while he was enslaved by Richard Greene, he enlisted as a Private in the 1st Rhode Island Regiment to pursue his freedom in the Continental Army during the American Revolution.
 In 1781, while an active duty soldier, Greene was court-martialed for an incident that resulted in the death of Edward Allen, a white civilian.
 Also an active musician, in the early decades of the 1800s, he would play the fiddle for private parties in East Greenwich, Rhode Island.

 Early life and enslavement

-Prince Greene was enslaved to Richard Greene, of Potowomut, Rhode Island.
+Prince Greene was enslaved by Richard Greene, of Potowomut, Rhode Island.
 Richard was a descendant of John Greene, an original settler of Warwick, Rhode Island.
-Richard's grandfather, Thomas Greene, built Hopelands, a historic home, sometime in 1686.
-The home is now part of the campus of Rocky Hill Country Day School.
+Richard's grandfather, Thomas Greene, built Hopelands, a historic house, sometime in 1686.
+The home is now part of the campus of Rocky Hill School.
 Over time, Prince began to work as a laborer in the Greene family farms in Coventry and West Greenwich.

 A "desertion notice" from May 4, 1776, lists Prince Greene's age as "24 years of age," which, if true, would indicate he was possibly born in 1752.
 On June 21, 1778, in North Kingstown, Rhode Island, Prince was married to Rhoda Eldred "by elder Philip Jenkins."

 1776, Escape

-On May 4, 1776, the day Rhode Island declared independence from King George, Richard Greene published a runaway slave ad in the Providence Gazette for "a Negro Slave named Prince."
+On May 4, 1776, the day Rhode Island declared independence from the Kingdom of Great Britain, Richard Greene published a runaway slave ad in The Providence Gazette for "a Negro Slave named Prince."
 The ad describes him as "about 24 Years of Age, 5 Feet 4 Inches high, has very thick Lips and small, crooked Legs."
 Richard Greene offered a "Five Dollar Reward" to anyone who could return Prince to him.